USC band

 Other graduate students may contact their program of study to explore any available scholarship options.
 Additional details are available through the USC Military & Veterans Initiatives Office.

-Obtain the Financial Aid Summary to assess potential out-of-pocket costs once you review your VA payment estimates on the GI Bill Comparison Tool.
+Determine potential out-of-pocket costs once you share your VA payment estimates with the Financial Aid Office.
 An information session covering VA education benefits (including Yellow Ribbon) is also viewable on the USC Financial Aid website.

 All students may reach out to USC Financial Aid to explore additional funding options.